-With the recent June 27, 2019 US FDA update linking Grain Free dog food to DCM (Dilated Cardiomyopathy - Heart Failure) in dogs, I feel I need to let people know that this is REAL.
-If I can help prevent one more person from losing their dog to heart failure and get people to read pet food ingredient labels and chose wisely, this post will be worth it.
+With the recent June 27, 2019 US FDA update linking Grain Free dog food to DCM (Dilated Cardiomyopathy - Heart Failure) in dogs, I want to let people know this is a real concern.
+People need to read pet food ingredient labels and chose wisely.

 Our two Labrador Retrievers, (pictured above as puppies) have both been affected.
 They were 2 months apart in age and raised together, eating the same food.
 Both dogs contracted DCM (Dilated Cardiomyopathy - Heart Failure).
 The FDA has released a list of 16 grain free dog foods that have been indicated in the illness or death of multiple dogs.
 The 3 ingredients that concern the FDA the most are pet foods containing PEAS, LENTILS, or POTATOES.
-The FDA investigation is ongoing and nowhere near finished but they provided an update on June 27th.
+It's not just grain free food, but all dog food containing PEAS, LENTILS, or POTATOES should be avoided.

-According to the FDA, the brand of grain free dog food our Labs ate for all their adult lives is at the top of the FDA warning list.
+According to the FDA, the brand of dog food our Labs ate for all their adult lives is at the top of the FDA warning list.
 It's not cheap, it contained ingredients that were supposed to be healthy, and we have fed it to our dogs and cats for years, trusting we were giving them a healthy diet.
-Even our Vet clinic sold and promoted it.
+Even our Vet clinic sold it.

 Our yellow female Lab, Lexi was diagnosed with DCM at age 6.
 She was put on cardiac medications and received frequent follow up checks at the vet.
 She was a very active dog, healthy, well trained, and was my adult son's best friend who went everywhere with him and his family.
-In January 2018 she died suddenly at the Emergency Vet of a massive stroke from a blood clot to her brain due to poor heart function.
+In January 2018 she died suddenly at the Emergency Vet of a massive stroke due to poor heart function.
 She had just been to the Vet 2 weeks prior and was doing well.
 She was 8 years old.

 Our chocolate male Lab, Jake was diagnosed with DCM in March 2019 at age 9 years old.
-He's my best buddy and he is always by my side.
-Jake is still with us but he is now on multiple medications for his heart and medications to help him breathe better.
-He can walk only half a block and back at most without his tongue turning blue and getting out of breath.
+Jake is now on multiple medications for his heart and needs frequent Vet visits and tests.
+He can only go for a very short walk - only half a block and back at most without his tongue turning blue, coughing, and being short of breath.
 He's a big boy - 115 lbs and I'm afraid he'll collapse on the sidewalk and I won't be able to pick him up.
-He's still enjoying his life but I don't know how long he will last.
+He's still enjoying himself but he can't do many of the things he used to do.

-I want to urge you to Please read the labels on your dog and cat's food.
-Many Non-grain free foods also contain at least one of the ingredients: PEAS, LENTILS or POTATOES.
-It's very hard to find a food that doesn't if you don't want to take any chances!
-Review the US FDA reports online, as well as the June 2019 list of pet foods that are on the FDA warning list and do make other pet owners aware of this.
+If you have concerns about your dog, see your Veterinarian.
+Coughing, shortness of breath, being tired, poor appetite, weakness, are a few symptoms of heart failure.
+For more info, review the US FDA reports online, as well as the June 2019 list of pet foods that are on the FDA warning list and make other pet owners aware of this.
 Some people haven't heard of this issue yet.
-I don't want someone else to lose their dog.